 COVID-19 has exacerbated public health and economic crises, raising concerns about the unmitigated effects of pandemic-related stress on families and the potential for adverse childhood experiences (ACEs) to increase.

-A new cross-sectional study led by OCHIN explored the utility of community-level data for accurately identifying patient-level social risks by comparing the social deprivation index score for the census tract where a patient lives with patient-level social risk screening data.
+A new cross-sectional study led by OCHIN explored the utility of community-level data for accurately identifying patient-level contextual factors influencing health outcomes.

 OCHIN, Inc.